 Shingle Mill Peak is located north of Freedom Peak on the same ridgeline.
 The standard route for climbing the mountain is from the Dry Fork Trailhead on Squaw Peak Road.
 The mountain has lines of terraces running across its slopes.
 The trail traverses these terraces until it gets to the saddle with Shingle Mill Peak and Freedom Peak.
 Now all you have to do is follow the ridge up to the summit.
 The last part is steep but not difficult.
 You might as well climb Freedom Peak while you are there.
 Shingle Mill Peak can also be reached from Big Springs Trail.
-The distance from the parking lot to the Cascade saddle is just over 5 miles.
-The route from the Big Springs trail is longer than the route from Dry Fork.
+This route is longer than the route from Dry Fork.

 Freedom Peak - (10,801 feet)

 This mountain was officially named on June 9, 2005.
 One of the largest Independence Day celebrations, The Freedom Festival, takes place in Provo.
 No doubt this had influence on voting to name it Freedom Peak.
 It is located on the ridgeline north of Provo Peak.
 The shortest route to the top is from the Dry Fork Trailhead on Squaw Peak Road.
 This is the same approach for Shingle Mill Peak which you could easily combine with Freedom Peak.
 The final part up the mountain has some nice scrambling along the ridgeline.
 You can also continue on the ridge toward Provo Peak.